 The beaches in Southern California are always a good backdrop for any photographer.
 My favorite spots usually include huge cliffs that drop off into the Pacific.

-Piers are a fun place to take photographs.
+Piers are some of the best photo spots in San Diego.
 I like to play around with long exposures, especially when there are people walking along the pier.
 This photo was taken in Oceanside, California.

 Sunset Cliffs – Ocean Beach

-Sunset Cliffs was named because of its awe-inspiring sunsets.
+Sunset Cliffs was named because of its awe-inspiring sunsets and it’s definitely one of the prettiest places in San Diego.
 It’s also a great place to bring your camera at low tide.

 Tide Pools at Swamis in Encinitas